Margaret-Johnson-ai/fraudulent-claims-detection/README.md

 ├── requirements.txt       # Required dependencies
 └── LICENSE                # Open-source license

+📂 Dataset Source

+The dataset used in this project was sourced from Mendeley Data.

+🔗 Link to Dataset: Fraudulent Claims Dataset - Mendeley Data

+📝 Citation:Nnamoko, N., & Korkontzelos, I. (2019).
+Synthetic auto insurance dataset for fraud detection.
+Mendeley Data, V2. https://doi.org/10.17632/992mh7dk9y.2

+📌 Usage Notice:This dataset is provided for research and educational purposes only.
+If you use this dataset in your project, ensure proper citation as per the original source guidelines.

 📊 Key Insights & Findings

 ✅ Fraudulent Claims Rate: 📈 18.5% of claims in the dataset were flagged as fraudulent.